grimnebulin/rss-tree/README.md

         return $item->author =~ /Good Author/;
     }

-This will cause items from the source feed, other than those from Good Author, to be discarded.
+This will cause items from the source feed other than those from Good Author to be discarded.

 ## Split Items Into Separate Feeds